tammyk7/auction-mvc/java/auctionhouse-mvc-in-memory/complete/README.md

 # AuctionHouse MVC In Memory - complete version

+## Building
+Application build is performed with Gradle.

+To build source code, run in a terminal (it will also execute the tests):

+> ./gradlew clean build

+The build generates the application executable jar in build/libs.

+## Running
+To run the application, run in a terminal:

+> ./gradlew bootRun

 ## Security

 Spring security is enabled for the project, with a custom authentication provider implemented to respond to UsernamePasswordAuthenticationToken authentication requests.